Finding Your Way: Immigration/Citizenship

 Telephone: 508-875-3100

-Assistance (including application help, English and civics training) to legal immigrants in the citizenship process.
+Operates a Refugee and Asylee Resettlement Program as well as Citizenship Assistance (including application help, English and civics training) for legal immigrants going through the citizenship process.
 Their New American program assists people from the former Soviet Union, from their initial resettlement in the community through their citizenship.
 Five levels of English classes are offered for Russian-speaking senior citizens.
-The Russian Youth Enrichment Program offers Russian-language classes, story hours, art classes, and more.
+The Russian Youth Enrichmant Program offers Russian-language classes, story hours, art classes, and more.

 Catholic Charities: Refugee and Immigration Services